In reviewPrivate betaOwner: Desmond

 • "If you only want one tool, we can do seat pricing.
 If you want the connected system, pricing starts at Foundation."

-• "The trust and confidence layer is built in throughout, so teams are not paying extra just to make the research usable."
+• "The quality and trust layer is built in throughout, so teams are not paying extra just to make the research usable."

 • "When we talk budget, we usually anchor first against tool spend you already have, then look at the hours and rework this should save."